-If you are conscious, able to talk with doctors, and willing to cooperate, you can provide information that helps health care providers determine the appropriate test for your situation.
-For example, if you are a victim of sexual assault, you may have this test to determine whether someone slipped a benzodiazepine date rape drug, such as Rohypnol ("roofie"), into your drink.
+If you are conscious, able to talk with healthcare providers, and willing to cooperate, you can give information that helps providers figure out the right test for your case.
+For example, if you are a victim of sexual assault, you may have this test to find out whether someone slipped a benzodiazepine date rape drug, such as Rohypnol ("roofie"), into your drink.

-You might also be tested if doctors think you have taken benzodiazepines accidentally or in a suicide attempt.
+You might also be tested if healthcare providers think you have taken benzodiazepines accidentally or in a suicide attempt.

 A benzodiazepine overdose alone is unlikely to cause coma or severe heart or lung function problems.
-If you have those symptoms, a doctor may screen for other drugs and test for causes of central nervous system depression that aren't drug-related.
+If you have those symptoms, a healthcare provider may screen for other drugs and test for causes of central nervous system depression that aren't drug-related.

-In addition to a blood test, a doctor may also order a urine test for benzodiazepines, or a urine toxicology screen for a variety of substances.
-Urine tests are generally less expensive and less invasive than blood tests, but blood tests are harder for a patient to tamper with to hide drug abuse.
+In addition to a blood test, a healthcare provider may also order a urine test for benzodiazepines, or a urine toxicology screen for a variety of substances.
+Urine tests are generally less expensive and less invasive than blood tests.
+But blood tests are harder for a person to tamper with to hide drug abuse.